krenusz/cellware/PPO_universal/readme.md

 An additional GRU layer was applied as an Encoder in order to enphasise Delayed Gratification.

 Number of parallel Agents can be arbitrarly scaled with the limit of resources.
-Furthermore a --collective_switch parameter is responsible for sharing memory across Agents.
+Furthermore a --collective_switch parameter is responsible for sharing memory across Agents.(not yet available)

 KL Divergence target was applied for early stopping.